torch2424/live-stream-radio/README.md

 ./helperScripts/findFilesWithMissingMetadata.sh
 ```

+The goal of these scripts is to help manage piStreamRadio, such as song metadata.
 Please visit the [helperScripts/ Directory](./helperScripts) to view what they do, or simply run them for the Usage.

 # Tips

 * Just a reiteration of the install steps in more detail: All scripts assume that they are run from the base piStreamRadio/ directory, and may not work if they are moved or run somewhere else.
 For instance, for `./installDeps`, if you were to run it from a child directory like: `../installDeps` or from a parent directory `./piStreamRadio/installDeps`, this will not work.
 The scripts all assume that your current working directory is piStreamRadio/ since I do not know where you may have cloned or downloaded the source code.

 * I'd suggest using a lightweight file server like [Droppy](https://github.com/silverwind/droppy) to allow easy access to your stream files.
 Also, Droppy will let you edit the config.sh file on the server itself!
+Another file server I could suggest would be [Filerun](http://www.filerun.com/), it is a lot heavier than Droppy, but offers a more robust interface, and file meta data editing!

 * I create a server-side rendered website in Go for piStreamRadio at [piStreamRadio-frontend](https://github.com/torch2424/piStreamRadio-frontend).
 This will host a website and interface with the piStreamRadio `radioFiles/music` directory to offer a playlist to your fans!
 Also, has standard website things like a homepage (with an embed of your stream), and about page, and etc...